Brian Ferreira: Persela Lamongan

 Ferreira was signed for Persela Lamongan to play in Liga 1 in the 2020 season.
 Ferreira decided to leave Persela after the announcement of the release of the 2021-22 Liga 1 certainty, the decision was revealed through an upload via his personal Instagram account, he was recruited by the team after the 2020 Liga 1 was suspended in the third week due to the COVID-19 pandemic.

 PSIS Semarang

 On 7 August 2021, Ferreira signed a one-year contract with Indonesian Liga 1 club PSIS Semarang.
 On 29 September, he made his league debut by starting in a 0–0 draw against Madura United at the Wibawa Mukti Stadium.

 Hougang United

 On 28 January 2023, Hougang United announced the signing of Ferreira for the upcoming Singapore Premier League season.
+Following a series of poor performances and the club's poor league form, his contract was subsequently terminated to make room for a new foreign signing, that being Djordje Maksimovic.

 International career

 On international level, Ferreira represented Argentina in the 2011 FIFA U-17 World Cup that was held in Mexico, in which he managed to score an amazing halfway-line goal in a 3–1 defeat against Japan.